cute-django/cute-django/README.md

 ## Deploy

-The web-app based on Django could be package in a stand-alone executable file.
+The web-app based on Django could be packaged in a stand-alone executable file.
 This executable will then be executed by the launcher to behave like a fully desktop executable.